kenmoini/homelab/README.md

 Often times it's useful to use an automation platform like Ansible to handle system and service configuration as fast and as repeatable as possible.

 In the `ansible-collections` directory you can find a series of collections to help bootstrap an Ansible Tower server with the collections, to other collections that will configure systems for workloads such as Red Hat Satellite, and OpenShift.

+## Bash Scripts

+The trusted methods of automation: Bash.

+There are some scripts for:

+- Setting up an OpenShift Assisted Installer cluster across a few nodes with PCI devices passed through via Libvirt/KVM
+- Creating a standard VM via Libvirt, set for Red Hat Identity Management
+- Unattended Install & Configuring of RH IDM on RHEL 8.3

+## OpenShift Quickstarts

+If there's one thing that is deployed more often than my Homelab infrastructure it's OpenShift clusters - sometimes go through a few a day!

+In order to make bootstrapping a vanilla OpenShift and deploying workloads easier there are a few scripts and manifests provided to do the following:

+### Initializing a Cluster

+- Styling the OpenShift login in red Matrix-style dripping text
+- NFS Backing for the Internal Registry
+- NFS StorageClass with Dynamic Provisioner
+- Red Hat Subscription Manager Cluster entitlement to use normal RHEL repos in UBI containers
+- NFD+GPU Operator deployment

+### Example Workloads

+WIP